syncliteio/SyncLiteLoggerJavaExtended/README.md

 ## 1. DuckDB Device :

-DuckDB device supports all database SQL operations (as supported by SQLite wire protocol) and performs transactional logging of all the DDL and DML operations performed by the application.
+DuckDB device supports all database SQL operations (performed using SQLite syntax) and performs transactional logging of all the DDL and DML operations performed by the application.
 It empowers developers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.

 ### Java
 ```